Native Americans Play Critical Roles in Many NOAA Projects

 Tribal members will help restore the oyster population and write educational and outreach materials centering on Indigenous knowledge and ancestral stewardship of the slough.
 The California Ocean Protection Council awarded $1.3 million to the research reserve for this project, part of which will aid the Amah Mutsun Land Trust’s Native Stewardship Corps in employing workers.

-Partners: Amah Mutsun Tribal Band; Amah Mutsun Land Trust Native Stewardship Corps; California Ocean Protection Council; City of Superior; Confederated Tribes of the Coos, Lower Umpqua, and Siuslaw Indians; Coos County; Coos Forest Protective Association; Coos Watershed Association; Elkhorn Slough National Estuarine Research Reserve; Fond du Lac Band of Lake Superior Chippewa; Great Lakes Restoration Initiative; Northeast Regional Ocean Council, NOAA Office for Coastal Management; Oregon Department of State Lands; Oregon State University Extension; State of Rhode Island, South Slough Reserve Management Commission; South Slough National Estuarine Research Reserve; U.S. Army Corps of Engineers and Environmental Protection Agency; U.S. Department of the Interior’s Bureau of Land Management; Wisconsin Coastal Management Program; and the Wisconsin Department of Natural ResourcesPRINT
+Partners: Amah Mutsun Tribal Band; Amah Mutsun Land Trust Native Stewardship Corps; California Ocean Protection Council; City of Superior; Confederated Tribes of the Coos, Lower Umpqua, and Siuslaw Indians; Coos County; Coos Forest Protective Association; Coos Watershed Association; Elkhorn Slough National Estuarine Research Reserve; Fond du Lac Band of Lake Superior Chippewa; Great Lakes Restoration Initiative; Northeast Regional Ocean Council, NOAA Office for Coastal Management; Oregon Department of State Lands; Oregon State University Extension; State of Rhode Island, South Slough Reserve Management Commission; South Slough National Estuarine Research Reserve; U.S. Army Corps of Engineers and Environmental Protection Agency; U.S. Department of the Interior’s Bureau of Land Management; Washington Coastal Zone Management Program, Wisconsin Coastal Management Program; and the Wisconsin Department of Natural ResourcesPRINT